17. Example [nuxt-20]: Porting the [vuejs-22] example

 }

-// if the JSON session has already been started, we don't restart it
+// if the jSON session has already been started, it is not restarted again

 if (!this.$store.state.started) {